jbhop88/SW-Galactic-Conquest/README.md

-# Star Wars Galactic Conquest
+# Star Wars Battlefront 2 Galactic Conquest companion

 This is a simple browser-based strategy prototype inspired by the **Galactic Conquest** game mode from the Star Wars Battlefront series.
 The project consists of a single HTML file that renders a grid of planetary systems.
 Players manage fleets and resources while the AI opponent does the same.